Distance (off-campus) student exams

 All rooms in Burnie are in the main wing of the building.

-If you are based in China, Malaysia, Singapore or Indonesia, please speak to your local coordinator regarding examination rooms.
+If you are based in China, please speak to your local coordinator regarding examination rooms.

 Sydney (Rozelle & Darlinghurst)